doecode/server/src/main/java/gov/osti/services/Metadata.md

 > { "status" : 400, "errors":[ "Metadata is not in the Submitted workflow state." ] }
 > ```

-DOECode Metadata
+DOE CODE Metadata
 ===============
-A DOECode metadata Object is expressed as a JSON entity.
+A DOE CODE metadata Object is expressed as a JSON entity.
 Each of the fields making up the entity are defined below, and an example record is provided in JSON format.
 A full JSON example is [provided below.](#json_example)

 ## Metadata Field Information